Inedo/inedo-docs/Content/proget/feeds/terraform/howto-terraform-proxy.md

 ## Step 1: Create a New Feed

-We'll start by creating a Terraform feed that will proxy packages from the [Terraform Registry](https://registry.terraform.io/).
+We'll start by creating a Terraform feed that will proxy packages from the [Hashicorp registry](https://registry.terraform.io/).

 Navigate to "Feeds" and select "Create New Feed".
 Then select "Terraform Modules", listed under "System & Software Configuration".